nebrius/reduxology/README.md

 );
 ```

+### Using Existing Redux Middleware

+Reduxology supports using existing Redux middleware via the [createApp()](#createappoptions--react-component) function detailed above.
+This is useful if you want to pass in off-the-shelf Redux middleware, such as [redux-thunk](https://github.com/reduxjs/redux-thunk) or [redux-saga](https://github.com/redux-saga/redux-saga).

 ## Strict Typing with TypeScript

 Reduxology provides a way to strictly type all of your actions and state slices throughout the app.
 All of the functions we saw in the above examples are actually methods on a class.
 This class is [generic](https://www.typescriptlang.org/docs/handbook/generics.html), and takes two generic parameters to define your state and actions, respectively.

-I recommend you create a file called `src/reduxology.ts` that is imported by all your files that use Reduxology.
-Here is the example file's `reduxology.ts` file:
+I recommend you create a file that is imported by all your files that use Reduxology.
+Here is the example project's `reduxology.ts` file with this aliasing:

 ```TypeScript
 import { Reduxology } from 'reduxology';